Use cURL Integration With Artifactory

 Common Errors

-To diagnose a failed jf rt curl request, match your symptom to this table:
+To diagnose a failed jf rt curl request, match your symptom to this table.

 ErrorCauseResolution

-{"status":401,"message":"Token failed verification: parse"}Access token is expired or malformedRe-run jf c add to update credentials, or generate a new token in the JFrog Platform UI
+{"status":401,"message":"Token failed verification: parse"}Access token is expired or malformedRe-run jf config add to update credentials, or generate a new token in the JFrog Platform UI.

-{"status":403,...}Authenticated but insufficient permissionsUse an admin token, or request the required permissions from your Artifactory administrator
+{"status":403,...}Authenticated but insufficient permissionsUse an administrator token, or request the required permissions from your Artifactory administrator.

-{"status":404,...}Repository or path does not existVerify the repository key and path; create the repository first if needed (see Example 3)
+{"status":404,...}Repository or path does not existVerify the repository key and path, and create the repository first if needed (see Example 3).

-{"status":403,"message":"Function is not supported when running on the cloud"} on /api/plugins/reloadEndpoint not available on JFrog SaaSThis feature is self-hosted only; see Example 9
+{"status":403,"message":"Function is not supported when running on the cloud"} on /api/plugins/reloadEndpoint not available on JFrog SaaSThis feature is self-managed only.
+See Example 9.